 Students will be learning from the Eureka math series this year.
 They should already be familiar with this series, as they used Eureka in their 2nd grade classrooms.
 Eureka offers many different components to each lesson.
 The lesson components include building fluency, solving problems using multiple strategies, demonstrating understanding by applying learned strategies to real-world scenarios, and debriefing each lesson through the use of discussion questions.
 I am excited to explore these lessons with the students this year!

-Mrs. Duff and Mrs. Longenecker will be joining our class this year for math.
+Mrs. Longenecker and Mrs. Smith will be joining our class this year for math.
 They will be offering push-in support for specific students.
-While I am working with one group of students, Mrs. Duff and Mrs. Longenecker will be working with the others.
-This model will allow all children to engage in small-group learning, as well as increase individualized attention in new learned skills/concepts.
+While I am working with one group of students, Mrs. Longenecker and Mrs. Smith will be working with the others.
+This model will allow all children to engage in small-group activities, as well as increase individualized attention in new learned skills/concepts.

 Ice Cream Math

 In addition to practicing basic facts through XtraMath, we will be using Ice Cream Math this year.
 This program focuses specifically on the retention of learned multiplication facts, as well as improving the speed of answering such facts.
 We will begin this program shortly after learning multiplication.
 Students will be working towards earning an ice cream party, as they pass new levels of their times tables.
 Each new level will ensure that they have earned a new “part” of their ice cream party.
 For example, one level may be geared towards earning a bowl, while other levels ensure that they get whipped cream, sprinkles, etc… Please be on the lookout for when we begin Ice Cream Math, as practicing basic facts at home with students will greatly impact how quickly they get through the program.